luki34567780/tor-docker/README.md

 # tor-docker
 __Modified version of https://blog.jessfraz.com/post/running-a-tor-relay-with-docker/#running-a-middle-relay__

-A TOR middle relay packed into a docker container.
+A TOR middle and guard relay packed into a docker container.

 # build instructions: